-All standards are graded by their girth in centimetres, not their height.
-This means we cannot accurately tell you how tall your trees will be before you order them, except to say that almost all the standards we deliver are between 2.5-5 metres high.
-However, because they have similar girths, the trees look in proportion when planted.
+All standard trees are graded by their girth in centimetres, not their height.
+We cannot accurately tell you how tall your standard trees will be, except to say that almost all of them are between 2.5 and 5 metres high.
+Because they have similar girths, trees of the same grade will be in proportion when planted.

-So if you are planting a few trees in your garden, where it will be easy to care for them by watering them, weeding and mulching around them, then choose the larger 8-10cm sizes.
-However, if you are planting a larger project or putting trees on a site where watering is harder you should use the smaller 6-8cm sizes.
-It is still vital to water new trees during their first summer, but smaller trees are better at coping with "low" maintenance.
+If you are planting a larger project or putting trees on a site where watering is harder, you should use the smaller 6-8cm sizes.
+It is always vital to water new trees during their first summer, but smaller trees are better at coping with "low" maintenance.

 To be honest, our Tree Planting Video explains the planting bit.
 But apart from the excellent advice below, here are a few pointers.
 Two people make planting very much easier.
 Second, these are quite big trees and they need a stout stake and a strong tree tie during their first couple of years.
 Third, they will need watering.
 Especially in the first spring and summer after you have planted them.
 Last, we strongly recommend using Rootgrow; it makes a huge difference with larger trees.

 Standard Tree Sizes